PoODL-CES/Genomics_learning_workshop/README.md

 3. Identifying Variants (SNPs/Indels)
 Script: Variant_identification.sh
 In this step:

-Call variants (Single Nucleotide Polymorphisms and Indels) using tools like, bcftools, or GATK or freebayes.
+a) Call variants (Single Nucleotide Polymorphisms and Indels) using tools like, bcftools, or GATK or freebayes.
-Produce a VCF file (Variant Call Format) with detailed information about each variant Optionally apply variant filtering to remove false positives or low-confidence variants
+b) Produce a VCF file (Variant Call Format) with detailed information about each variant
+c) Optionally apply variant filtering to remove false positives or low-confidence variants

 Why it's important: This is the core step of population genetics—identifying the genetic differences across samples.